 Add a PSA

 Your work may leave audiences with questions about bullying, and interest in what they can do.
-Consider placing an existing PSA about bullying, or create one in which the talent gives validated information, concrete tips, and referrals to quality resources—all found on StopBullying.gov.
+Consider placing an existing PSA about bullying, or create one in which the talent gives validated information, concrete tips, guidance about students’ rights to be free from discriminatory harassment, and referrals to quality resources—all found on StopBullying.gov.